theleastinterestingcoder/SVM_digits/README.md

 <ul>
     <li> How well does the classifier handle "bad" inputs? </li>
-    <li> What do you think the behavoir of this classifier would be if it had a "poor" training set? </li>
+    <li> What do you think the behavoir of this classifier would be if it had a poor training set? </li>
-    <li> What are some issues that this classifier has? </li>
+    <li> What are some issues that this classifier has?
+What are some ways that it intelligent and not intelligent? </li>
     <li> What's more important?
 Good data or good classifier? </li>
 </ul>